Here Is Why You Need To Travel To Croatia

 Be sure to stay sun safe, or you’ll end up looking like this lobster we ate at Konoba Opat, Kornati Islands.
 Konoba’s are scattered all over Dalmatia and typically serve local meals prepared using traditional techniques.

 Split is Croatia’s 2nd largest city and the largest in Dalmatia.
-The city is centred on the famous 1700 year old Diocletian’s Palace which sits right beside the Adriatic.
+The city is centered on the famous 1700-year-old Diocletian’s Palace which sits right beside the Adriatic.
 Spend hours at a café on the Riva and watch the world go by.

 Don’t Get Into A Fight

 Or you may have to face your opponent at the Arena!
 Kidding.